khalil5754/khalil5754.github.io/_posts/2022-10-12-your-new-blog-post.md

 Ordinal Data or Continuous Data
 Just like the Spearman Correlation, Kendall measure the monotonicity of a relationship.

-**Usage Example** What is the correlation between a client's ranking of our company, and total shipping time?
+**Usage Example: ** What is the correlation between a client's ranking of our company, and total shipping time?

 While the Kendall Tau Coefficient serves to measure dependency, it may be better to use something like _Granger Causality_ for this purpose.
-We'll go over that in Part 2.
+I'm personally a huge fan of Granger Causality - but we'll go over that in Part 2.